-On August 31, 2018, Daniel L. Cohen resigned from his position as the executive vice president, government and public relations of the Company, effective immediately.
-In connection with his resignation, Mr. Cohen and the Company entered into a separation and release agreement which included among other items, severance benefits.
-The severance benefits consisted of personnel and other related charges of approximately \$0.4 million and stock compensation expense of approximately \$1.2 million related to the acceleration of vesting on unvested shares subject to certain stock options and the extension of the exercise period for certain stock options.
-These severance benefits are presented as severance expense in the statement of operations for the fiscal year ended December 31, 2018.
-As of December 31, 2018, the Company had accrued severance expense recorded within accounts payable and accrued expenses in the amount of \$0.2 million.
-No severance expense or accrued severance expense is recorded for the year ended or as of December 31, 2019.
+In February 2020, the Company eliminated the chief business officer role and Gordon K. Johnson separated from the Company.
+In connection with his separation, Mr. Johnson is entitled to severance benefits as documented in his Amended and Restated Employment Agreement entered into in June 2015.
+The severance benefits consist of personnel and other related charges of approximately \$0.4 million and stock compensation expense of approximately \$0.4 million related to the acceleration of vesting on unvested shares subject to certain stock options.
+These severance benefits are presented as severance expense in the statements of operations for the year ended December 31, 2020.
+As of December 31, 2020, the Company had accrued severance expense recorded within accounts payable and accrued expenses in the amount of \$0.1 million.
+As of and for the year ended December 31, 2019, there was no accrued severance expense, respectively.